-There are essentially two ways of getting from Nairobi, the capital city of Kenya, to Masai Mara National Reserve and these are by Road and by Air.
-The road trip takes approximately 5.5 to 6.5 hours one way to reach the closest Maasai Mara entry gates on the Narok side, such as Sekenani, Talek or Oloolaimutia gates.
+There are essentially two ways of getting from Nairobi, the capital city of Kenya to Masai Mara National Reserve and these are by Road and by Air.
+The road distance from Nairobi to Masai Mara Game Reserve is about 225 kilometers ( 140 miles ) to the nearest entry point and the trip duration is approximately 5.5 to 6.5 hours one way to reach the closest Maasai Mara entry gates on the Narok side, such as Sekenani, Talek or Oloolaimutia gates.
 The entry points on the western side of the reserve such as Musiara or Oloololo gates take slightly longer using a different route.

 Flying to Masai Mara is a convenient option, being only about a 1 hour flight from Wilson Airport in Nairobi to a variety of different airstrips in the Mara.

 Listed below is relevant information on how to reach Masai Mara by road and air from Nairobi with information also on how to reach Masai Mara and Kenya from overseas, such as from USA, UK, Canada, Europe, Australia India and Dubai UAE.
 You may contact us for international flight options.